651juan/COPYKNIGHTSServer/README.md

 This API uses the path '/evidence/:policy' with the path variable ':policy'.
 The ':policy' variable is a string of the key of the EvidenceBasedPolicy ENUM which is described below.
 Eg. '/evidence/Policy_A'

+### Get Articles by Keyword
+This API uses the path '/wordcloud/:keyword' with the path variable ':keyword'.
+The ':keyword' variable is the keyword from the article which you would like to search for of.
+Eg. '/keyword/innovation'

+### Get Author Count
+This API uses the path '/author'.
+It will return a list of authors followed by their respective count.

+### Get Country Count
+This API uses the path '/country'.
+It will return a list of countries followed by their respective count.

+### Get Year Count
+This API uses the path '/year'.
+It will return a list of years followed by their respective count.

+### Get Fundamental Issue Count
+This API uses the path '/fundamental'.
+It will return a list of FundamentalIssue ENUM Keys followed by their respective count.

+### Get Evidence Based Policy Count
+This API uses the path '/evidence'.
+It will return a list of EvidenceBasedPolicy ENUM Keys followed by their respective count.

+### Get Industry Count
+This API uses the path '/industry'.
+It will return a list of Industry ENUM Keys followed by their respective count.

+### Get Similar Articles
+This API uses the path '/similar/:similar' with the path variable ':similar'.
+The ':similar' variable is the pageid of the article which you would like to get similar articles of.
+Eg. '/similar/1305'

 ## ENUMS

 ### Fundamental Issue